 What is job evaluation?

 Job evaluation is the process of assessing the value of a job relative to other jobs within an organization.
 It involves assessing the skills, responsibilities, and working conditions of each job and assigning points or values to each criterion.
+Qualitative methods rely on subjective assessments of job characteristics, while quantitative methods focus on assigning numerical values to roles, allowing for a more objective comparison.

 Job evaluation is used to ensure that jobs are fairly compensated and that employees are able to accurately measure their own performance against the new criteria.
 It is also important to ensure that the system for assigning points or values to each criterion is fair and equitable.